shubham947/Django-with-Docker/README.md

 This repo contains ready to use setup for Django with the following:
 - Django
+- `djangorestframework`
-- Postgres db image in docker
+- Postgres db image in docker using `psycopg2`
 - GitHub Actions: Lint and Test
+- API Documentation using `drf-spetacular`

 For using GitHub Actions, you need to set the following in github secrets:
 - DOCKERHUB_USER